JedMills/FedGBO/readme.md

 command-line arguments for the LEAF preprocessing utility used were to generate the full-sized non-iid dataset, with minimum 15 samples/user, sample-based 80-20 train-test split were:
 `./preprocess.sh -s niid --sf 1.0 -k 15 -t sample --tf 0.8`.
-The resulting set of `.json` files should then be copied to `./data/femnist/`.
+The resulting training `.json` files files should then be copied to `./data/femnist/train/` and the testing files to `./data/femnist/test/`.
 In the experiments, 3000 of the maximum 3500 workers were used.

 **Sent140**: also from [LEAF](https://leaf.cmu.edu/), with the instructions [here](https://github.com/TalwalkarLab/leaf/tree/master/data/sent140).
 The